 Agile Methodology: A Complete Beginner's Guide for 2026

 Start your Agile journey with this comprehensive guide.
-Understand Scrum, Kanban, and hybrid approaches that modern teams use to deliver value faster.
+Understand iterative approaches and hybrid methods that modern teams use to deliver value faster.

 January 16, 2026